- Article published at:

 Drawer menu

 Finding the right nightstand may seem like a small detail, but it can make a big difference in how your bedroom looks and works.
-From comfort to style to storage, the right nightstand dimensions help tie everything together.
-If you’re unsure where to start, this guide will walk you through what to look for in the perfect nightstand for your space.
+From comfort to style to storage, the right nightstand dimensions and bedside table dimensions help tie everything together.

 For a twin bed, a smaller nightstand (around 18 to 22 inches wide) is usually enough.

-The best nightstand size for queen bed is about 21 to 29 inches wide, offering both balance and function.
+The best nightstand size for a queen bed is about 21 to 29 inches wide, offering both balance and function.

 The ideal nightstand size for a king bed is larger (typically 28 inches wide or more) to match the size and presence of the bed.
+Pairing your nightstand with upholstered beds also helps you get the proportions right.

 Always make sure there's a little breathing room between the nightstand and other furniture or walls.

 So, should the nightstand be the same height as the bed?
-Yes!
-That’s usually best for comfort and appearance.
+Yes.
+That's usually best for comfort and appearance.

 Measure from the floor to the top of your mattress.